ScooloV/bbpedia/docs/core_rules/skills_and_traits.md

 * On a roll of 1-3, this player lashes out at their Team-mates:

-- One Standing Team-mate of your choice that is currently adjacent to this player is immediately Knocked Down by this player.
+&emsp;- One Standing Team-mate of your choice that is currently adjacent to this player is immediately Knocked Down by this player.
 This does not cause a Turnover unless the Knocked Down player was in possession of the ball.
 After making an Armour roll (and possible Injury roll) against the Knocked Down player, this player may continue their activation and complete their declared action if able.
 Note that, if this player has any applicable Skills, the coach of the opposing team may use them when making an Armour roll (and possible Injury roll) against the Knocked Down player.

-- If this player is not currently adjacent to any   Standing Team-mates, this player's activation ends immediately.
+&emsp;- If this player is not currently adjacent to any   Standing Team-mates, this player's activation ends immediately.
 Additionally, this player loses their Tackle Zone until they are next activated.

 * On a roll of 4+, this player continues their activation as normal and completes their declared action.